Bachelor's Degree Minors Eligibility Requirements

 - The student in the BS in Liberal Studies program may choose to pursue a minor as part of her/his concentration.

 - The student in undergraduate Fast-Track programs is eligible to apply for undergraduate minors.
-The Fast-Track student must fulfill all requirements of the degree and minor(s) concurrently, which could result in the student completing more than the minimum credits required for the degree alone, e.g., a Fast-Track BS student, who entered the Fast-Track program with 80 transfer credits, with a major in Leadership and minor in International Affairs will need to earn 80 credits to fulfill degree (major) requirements plus 18 credits to fulfill minor requirements.
+The Fast-Track student must fulfill all requirements of the degree and minor(s) concurrently, which could result in the student completing more than the minimum credits required for the degree alone, e.g., a Fast-Track BS student, who entered the Fast-Track program with 80 transfer credits, with a major in Leadership and minor in International Relations will need to earn 80 credits to fulfill degree (major) requirements plus 18 credits to fulfill minor requirements.

 - Courses in the undergraduate minors are offered outside of the Fast-Track programs and do not adhere to the rules and procedures that are part of the Fast-Track programs.